edsoncelio/kuberhealthy-grafana-demo/README.md

 To check if prometheus is working and is getting the kuberhealthy metrics, make a port-forward:
 `kubectl port-forward svc/prometheus-server 8000:80 -n prometheus`

-If everything is working, you access at `http://localhost:8000/targets?search=kuberhealthy` and will see the kuberhealthy endpoint.
+If everything is working, you will see the target in `http://localhost:8000/targets?search=kuberhealthy`.

 4. Install Grafana
 ```bash